colleenpridemore/Operations/README.md

 Connect: Engage with other Guild members and start collaborating.
 Contribute: Make meaningful contributions by submitting pull requests, sharing insights, or providing feedback.

-Connect With Us
+**Connect With Us**
 Stay connected with the SingularityNET Ambassadors R&D Guild:

-Discord: Join our Discord server here to connect with fellow members.
+Discord: Join our Discord server at https://discord.gg/snet to connect with fellow members.

-Email: Reach out to us at guild@example.com for inquiries or partnership opportunities.
+Find out more about the SingularityNET Ambassador Program at https://snet-ambassadors.gitbook.io/home

 Let's work together to drive innovation and shape the future of decentralized AI with SingularityNET!

-Together, we can achieve extraordinary things.
+Together, we can achieve extraordinary things!✨

-Lets Build
+Lets Build 🚀